What are the Top 10 best Ukulele Brands in 2022?

 However, we recognize a fact:

-Mahalo has been displaced by Kala as the go-to affordable brand for good ukes – a spot the latter has earned rightfully.
+Mahalo has been displaced by Kala as the go-to affordable brand for good ukuleles – a spot the latter has earned rightfully.

-Still, we also recognize the fact that, without Mahalo paving the way, Kala, Luna, Lanikai, Donner, and other brands wouldn’t even exist.
+Still, we also recognize the fact that, without Mahalo paving the way, Kala ka, Luna, Lanikai, Donner, and other brands wouldn’t even exist.

 That’s the reason behind our bias!

-- Mahalo is the only legendary uke brand – it was the precursory company that passed the torch to most brands available today.
+- Mahalo is the only legendary ukulele brand – it was the precursory company that passed the torch to most brands available today.

 - Although it’s not as famous in the US, the brand is recognized as top-notch in foreign countries.

-- The brand offers good quality at affordable prices – even their priciest ukes are economic.
+- The brand offers good quality at affordable prices – even its priciest ukulele is economic.

 - They’re not as famous as they should in the US because their products are made in Indonesia.